Gilligan128/engineering-challenge/Readme.md

 ## Candidate Comments
-- so the Hints indicate we shoul use getItemAt.
+- sothe Hints indicate we should use getItemAt.
 Instead, because the noFlyLayer geometries are "lifted" into a list of geometries for the layer, my logic does not assume there is only one item in the noFlyLayer.
-- choosing "meters" as areaUnit for area as it is more internationally recognized.
+- I am choosing "kilometers" as AreaUnit for intersection area as it is more internationally recognized.